Hossam-H22/Sarahah-App-API/README.md

 <a id="Introduction"></a>

 ## Introduction
-The Saraha API project provides a robust backend foundation for creating an anonymous messaging application.
+The Sarahah API project provides a robust backend foundation for creating an anonymous messaging application.

 <br>